incbee/BESplitViewConstraintEnforcer/README.md

 Caveats
 -------

-Only tested for horizontally aligned split views.
+Only works for split views with vertical dividers, that is, those with columns arranged horizontally.

 License